 Complex tenses are used when the event time is distinct from the story time.
 For example, if the event time is anterior to the story time, then the pluperfect is used.
 This schema offers more distinctions than are usually made in language, and certainly many other distinctions may be found.
-We are not dealing here at all with aspect, for example.
+We shall not deal here at all with aspect, for example.
 Now, when we have a simple sentence, each of the time sensitive elements may actually hook onto a different parameter.
 We shall illustrate this with some German examples.
 Consider the following sentence.

-(4.15) Der Präsident war in seiner Schulzeit ein schlechter Schüler.
+(4.21) Der Präsident war in seiner Schulzeit ein schlechter Schüler.

-The president was in his school days a bad student.
+In his school days the president was a bad student.

 Here, the nominal Präsident, as it is time dependent, must hook itself onto some parameter.
 But which one?
-As story time and event time coincide, there is only a choice between reference time (ie now) and story time.
+As story time and event time coincide, there is only a choice between reference time (that is, now) and story time.
 The preferred reading is when the subject is formed at reference time.
 In German this can be made explicit by using the adjective heutig (present day).

-(4.16) Der heutige Präsident war in seiner Schulzeit ein schlechter Schüler.
+(4.22) Der heutige Präsident war in seiner Schulzeit ein schlechter Schüler.

 The present day president was in his school days a bad student.

-However, it is not necessary that the subject be formed at reference time, it can also be formed at event time, see (4.17).
+However, it is not necessary that the subject be formed at reference time, it can also be formed at event time, see (4.23).
 The same holds for the object.

-- (4.17) Im Jahre 1953 hielt der Präsident eine große Rede.
-In 1953 the president held a big speech. - (4.18) Der Präsident lernte den Minister während seiner Schulzeit kennen.
+- (4.23) Im Jahre 1953 hielt der Präsident eine große Rede.
+In the year 1953 the president held a big speech. - (4.24) Der Präsident lernte den Minister während seiner Schulzeit kennen.

 The president got to know the minister during his school days.

-In (4.17) the reference time is now (hence past tense), but the subject is preferably formed at story time.
-In (4.18) either interpretation for the object noun phrase are OK.
+In (4.23) the reference time is now (hence past tense), but the subject is preferably formed at story time.
+In (4.24) either interpretation for the object noun phrase are OK.
 We may either conceive of the minister as being the one at story time or the one at event time.
 (We assume here that the pronoun refers back to the president, otherwise the preferences are inverted.)
-We can disambiguate the sentence by using either heutig or damalig (of that time).
+We can disambiguate the sentence by using either heutig or damalig ('of that time').

-(4.19) Der Präsident lernte den heutigen Minister während seiner Schulzeit kennen.
+(4.25) Der Präsident lernte den heutigen Minister während seiner Schulzeit kennen.